pchalamet/SqlDapper/README.md

 It maps collections, records and anonymous types to SQL so this can be used with Dapper.

+This library does not cache and is reflection base - hence it's not the most efficient library around.

 NOTE: Upsert function is really Mssql centric.
 You have been warned.

 # Plain Old Record Object